Apollon77/smartmeter-obis/README.md

 ## Changelog

+### v1.0.0 (2x.08.2017)
+* change callback to new error-first style and replace most thrown errors by a call to the callback method with error object and fix some timing issues

 ### v0.6.0 (01.08.2017)
 * A serial timeout will no longer trigger an Exception.
 Instead connection is reset and next cycle is scheduled as configured